top of page

 13. TIME LIMITS MUST BE STRICTLY ADHERED TO.
 Entry forms must state the accurate duration of each item.
 Failure to observe time limits may disqualify an entrant from gaining an award.

-REPEATS: Players should not play repeats in the Associated Board classes (Classes 6 -9), except for DC and DS indications.
+REPEATS: Players should not play repeats in the Grade classes (Classes 6 - 9), except for DC and DS indications.
 Repeats may be played in other classes provided that the time limit is not exceeded.

 Participation certificates will be awarded to all competitors entering Class 1.